regis-martini/field-service/README.md

-Applciation to collect statistics from a field with complexity O(1)
+A simple rest application to collect and store statistics from a field with complexity O(1)

 # Documentation